U.S. fines Exxon Mobil over Ukraine-related sanctions violations

 1 Min Read

-WASHINGTON (Reuters) - The U.S. Treasury Department on Thursday announced a civil penalty against Exxon Mobil Corp (XOM.N) and its U.S. subsidiaries for violating sanctions regulations related to Ukraine in May 2014, fining the global oil company $2 million.
+WASHINGTON, July 20 (Reuters) - The U.S. Treasury Department on Thursday announced a civil penalty against Exxon Mobil Corp and its U.S. subsidiaries for violating sanctions regulations related to Ukraine in May 2014, fining the global oil company $2 million.

 Treasury’s Office of Foreign Assets Control (OFAC) found ExxonMobil had not voluntarily self-disclosed the violations, "and that the violations constitute an egregious case," it said in a statement posted online.